Tasburgh: Early 20th century

 With the fall of France, a parish invasion committee was set up in 1940, and a local unit of the Home Guard was formed under the charge of Ray Page the farmer then resident at Rookery Farm.
 The Home Guard post was in a building at The Bird in Hand (now the Countryman).
-William Moore reckons that the proximity of the public house was, on occasions, something of a temptation to the gallant patrol defending Tasburgh, as was the blazing fire in their guardroom.
 Tasburgh Hall became the headquarters of an army searchlight unit, with a searchlight on the lawn and another nearby at Hapton Hall.
 Later in the war, the army left, and the hall was used to house evacuees.